Sarizotan Clinical Trial (STARS)

-Reverse Rett are currently funding Dr Santosh at the Centre for Interventional Paediatric Pharmacology and Rare Diseases (CIPPRD) and King's College London research team to develop new and improved outcome measures for patients with Rett Syndrome.
+Reverse Rett have been seed funding Dr Santosh and his team at the Centre for Interventional Paediatric Pharmacology and Rare Diseases (CIPPRD) since 2014 for their work on the TRIAL Project.
+Through this project, the team are working to develop new and improved outcome measures for patients with Rett Syndrome.

 Aside from his clinical research work on outcome measures for patients with Rett Syndrome, Dr Santosh runs a national specialist clinic, the Centre for Interventional Paediatric Psychopharmacology and Rare Diseases (CIPPRD).
 The focus of this clinic is on managing the secondary symptoms of a variety of conditions, with the use of medications or other approaches as appropriate.
 Dr Santosh is currently utilising the new technology supported by Reverse Rett, within the CIPPRD provision.